erdaltsksn/random/.github/SECURITY.md

 - Type of issue (e.g. XSS, CSRF, SQL injection, etc.)
 - Step-by-step instructions to reproduce the issue
 - Proof-of-concept or exploit code (if possible)
-- An explanation who can exploit this vulnerability, and what they gain when doing so -- write an attack scenario.
+- An explanation of who can exploit this vulnerability, and what they gain when doing so -- write an attack scenario.
 This will help us evaluate your report quickly, especially if the issue is complex.

-We'll endeavor to respond quickly, and will keep you updated of the progress towards a fix and full announcement, and may ask for additional information.
+We'll endeavor to respond quickly, and will keep you updated on the progress towards a fix and full announcement, and may ask for additional information.

 ## Thanks